-Figure 5: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
-It shows the change in wave heights for all five tsunami scenarios over an 8-hour period.
+■ Tsunami Wave Height over Time for Simulated Gauge Stations Figure 5: Top three charts depict the tsunami waves as they arrive at the selected reference points (simulated gauge stations).
+It shows the change in wave heights for all five tsunami scenarios over an 6-hour period.
+The model predicts the first tsunami wave will arrive at the entrance to Coos Bay in approximately 20 minutes.
 The starting water elevation (0.0 hour) takes into account the local land subsidence or uplift caused by the earthquake.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Any absence of data indicates periods for which tsunami inundation has not yet reached or has receded from the station location and dry land is scenarios are modeled to occur at high tide and to account for local subsidence or uplift of the ground surface.
+Bottom chart depicts the change in wave height for the XXL tsunami scenario only.
+Modeled wave heights, arrival times, and wave durations can help emergency response personnel plan for a tsunami.
+(Chart revised 07/15/2012.)